 - Immediately notify the ADM plant superintendent or designee. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c).
-The plant superintendent will make an initial assessment of the situation and determine which other project personnel to notify. - Project contacts will determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious Emergency: - Initiate shutdown plan including cessation of pumping.
+The plant superintendent will make an initial assessment of the situation and determine which other project personnel to notify. - Project contacts will determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious Emergency: - Initiate shutdown plan including cessation of pumping. - Shut in well (close flow valve). - Vent CO2 from surface facilities. - Limit access to wellhead to authorized personnel only. - Communicate with ADM personnel and local authorities to initiate evacuation plans, as necessary. - Monitor well pressure, temperature, and annulus pressure to verify well status and determine the cause and extent of any failure. - Determine if any leaks to ground water or surface water occurred. - If contamination or endangerment is detected, identify and implement appropriate remedial actions (in consultation with the UIC Program Director). - For a Minor Emergency: - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan including cessation of pumping. - Shut in well (close flow valve). - Vent CO2 from surface facilities. - Limit access to wellhead to authorized personnel only. - Monitor well pressure, temperature, and annulus pressure to verify integrity loss and determine the cause and extent of any failure.

-- Shut in well (close flow valve). - Vent CO2 from surface facilities. - Limit access to wellhead to authorized personnel only. - Communicate with ADM personnel and local authorities to initiate evacuation plans, as necessary. - Monitor well pressure, temperature, and annulus pressure to verify well status and determine the cause and extent of any failure. - Determine if any leaks to ground water or surface water occurred. - If contamination or endangerment is detected, identify and implement appropriate remedial actions (in consultation with the UIC Program Director). - For a Minor Emergency: - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan including cessation of pumping. - Shut in well (close flow valve). - Vent CO2 from surface facilities. - Limit access to wellhead to authorized personnel only. - Monitor well pressure, temperature, and annulus pressure to verify integrity loss and determine the cause and extent of any failure. - Identify and, if necessary, implement appropriate remedial actions (in consultation with the UIC Program Director).
+- Identify and, if necessary, implement appropriate remedial actions (in consultation with the UIC Program Director).

 Induced Seismic Event.
 Induced seismic events typically refer to minor seismic events that are caused by human activity which alters the stresses and fluid pressures within subsurface geological formations.
 Induced seismicity could potentially result from the injection of fluids into subsurface formations that change the stress state of strata proximal to bedding planes, heterogeneities, pre-existing fractures, pre-existing faults, or other relatively weaker rock volumes which causes movement and energy release.
 Most induced seismic events are extremely small (microseismic) but in some instances are great enough to be felt by humans.
-Based on the results of ongoing seismic monitoring and projected ADM CCS project operating conditions, it is unlikely that injection operations would induce a seismic event outside an eight (8) mile radius from a given wellhead.
-Therefore, this portion of the response plan is developed for any seismic event with an epicenter within an eight (8) mile radius of an injection well grouping centroid (i.e., CCS#1-4 and CCS#5-7), noting expansion of the monitoring network may be implemented depending on monitoring results.
+Based on the results of ongoing seismic monitoring and projected ADM CCS project operating conditions, it is unlikely that injection operations would induce a seismic event outside an eight (8) mile radius from the wellhead.
+Therefore, this portion of the response plan is developed for any seismic event with an epicenter within an eight (8) mile radius of the injection well, noting expansion of the monitoring network may be implemented depending on monitoring results.
 This 8-mile radius is based on the area of review associated with the cone-of-influence projected using reservoir simulation for maximum injection rates at the end of the modeled operational period.

-To monitor the area for seismicity, the permittee has deployed passive seismic monitoring system that is capable of detecting events over M1.0 near CCS#1, CCS#2, CCS#3, and CCS#4.
-The current monitoring equipment installed for CCS#1-#4 area consists of two (2) permanently installed borehole monitoring stations at GM#1 and CCS#1.
+To monitor the area for seismicity, the permittee has deployed passive seismic monitoring system that is capable of detecting events over M1.0 within the AoR.
+The monitoring equipment consists of two (2) permanently installed borehole monitoring stations.
 GM1 is equipped with an array of 31 sensors that extend along the wellbore to a depth of 3,400 ft.
-CCS#1 is equipped with a three level and four component sensors located at: 4,925', 5,743', and 6,137'.
+CCS1 is equipped with a three level and four component sensors located at: 4,925', 5,743', and 6,137'.
 These sensors operate continuously and are triggered to record data when specific seismic thresholds are met.
-CCS#1-#4 seismic monitoring will be integrated to the extent practical with additional monitoring conducted with wells CCS#5-#7.
-ADM intends to install multi-component, multi-level passive seismic monitoring in geophysical monitoring wells (i.e., GM#5, GM#6 and/or GM#7) near injection wells CCS#5, CCS#6, and CCS#7 as sufficient to detect and locate microseismic level events in the AOR of that centroid.
-If the regional USGS mapping network system is adequate in monitoring seismic events at this magnitude, ADM may integrate those events into the plan.
+Also, the USGS has deployed a network of ten (10) surface seismic monitoring stations and four (4) borehole monitoring stations.
+The existing site monitoring system is sufficient to detect and locate microseismic level events within the AOR.